Contact Information

 Biography

 Ting-Syuan Lin is a Ph.D.
 Candidate in Sociology at the University of Illinois Urbana-Champaign.
-She holds an MA and BA in sociology from National Taiwan University and National Taipei University (minor in Economics).
 Previously a research assistant for the Taiwan Youth Project, she was awarded the prestigious Overseas Study Scholarship from Taiwan’s Ministry of Education.
 In 2025, she participated in the Population and Social Data Science Summer Incubator Program at the Max Planck Institute for Demographic Research.

 Research Interests